 The other aim of this research is to predict the secondary structure and the 3D structure of protein from its DNA sequence with high accuracy.
-We start by proposing a database contains 26 different structures and sequences of insulin.
+The proposed data base contains 36 different structures and sequences of hemoglobin.
 We have segmented this database into two halves, one half of the database has been used in the training section and the other half in the testing section to find if we have been predicted the structure in proper way or not.

-We have been used two prediction techniques in the training section; neural network and Hidden Markov model and we will illustrate them in details in the following sections [14], [15].
+We have been used two prediction techniques in the training section; neural network and Hidden Markov model and we will illustrate them in details in the following sections [12].